Red-light and speed enforcement cameras are coming soon to three Bend intersections; here’s where and when

 A half-dozen other intersections are under consideration, pending speed and red-light surveys, because they are at ODOT-controlled intersections and need their approval, which Krantz said is “not a quick process.”

-If all goes well, the first camera systems could be installed and citations begin to be issued next spring, after a 30- to 90-day “warnings-only” period for drivers, Krantz explained.
+If all goes well, the first camera systems could be installed and citations begin by January, after a 30-day “warnings-only” period for drivers.

 Krantz told councilors they also want a mobile system that could be used under state law in construction, school and residential speed zones.
 A recent law change could drop a requirement to have a person on scene in a van when deployed; instead, the footage could be reviewed afterward, to prove and verify a violation occurred.